Affirmatively Furthering Fair Housing: Commentary

 Discussing the Trump decision to end the Fair Housing Rule, NPR writes that the likely reason for his move was that suburban voters, and particularly white suburban women voters, are valuable swing voters seen as necessary for Trump to win the 2020 election.
 NPR quotes political scientist Lynn Vavreck, who explains the rhetoric of his policy decision: "[Trump suggests] a suburb is the kind of community where great Americans live because we've limited it.
 I think it's just straight-up racializing this idea of housing.
 This is the kind of argument that Trump makes all the time: 'I'm going to tell you that these people are good, or us versus them.
 We, the good people, and they, the bad people.
 And we have to keep them out to keep our greatness.'"

+2025 changes

+In 2025, HUD proposed a rule that "returns to the original understanding of what the statutory AFFH certification was prior to 1994".

 State and local actions

 Some municipal governments have adopted policies modeled after the federal policy.
-In January 2022, Boston became the largest city to do so when Boston Mayor Michelle Wu signed a similarly named Executive Order Relative to Affirmatively Furthering Fair Housing municipal executive order.
+Boston became the largest city government to do so.
+Policies aimed at mimicking parts of the federal policy had been put in place in January 2021 when Boston Mayor Marty Walsh signed into effect changes to the city's zoning code that had been unanimously approved by the Boston Zoning Commission.
+In 2022, Boston Mayor Michelle Wu signed the Executive Order Relative to Affirmatively Furthering Fair Housing municipal executive order.
 That order, unlike the more controversial provisions of the federal law, is not designed to introduce subsidized housing into local areas without community involvement.
 It directs the Boston Planning and Development Agency (BPDA) to recommend zoning code changes to improve the efficiency of development review and approval.
 The order mandates community engagement is reviews, but does exempt projects sited on land owned by the BPDA and previously approved without community engagement from further review.